levi-blodgett/dnd-char-generator/README.md

 **DESCRIPTION**

-A character generator for the 5th edition of Dungeons and Dragons.
+An unofficial character generator for the 5th edition of Dungeons and Dragons.

 It's supposed to create a random character for DnD, but with some logic behind it to make it all quite cohesive.